BadwaterBay/intelli-trip-planner/CONTRIBUTING.md

 - Format your code using Prettier:
   - `yarn format` will format files with Prettier and save changes.
-  - Tip: when you git-commit, `yarn format` will be automatically triggrred.
+  - Tip: when you git-commit, `yarn format` will be automatically triggered.
 - Lint your code using Eslint:
   - `yarn lint` will run Eslint to check the code quality.
-Please try to resolve these issues before commiting any changes.
+Please try to resolve these issues before committing any changes.
-  - Tip: when you git-commit, `yarn lint` will be automatically triggrred.
+  - Tip: when you git-commit, `yarn lint` will be automatically triggered.
 - Create a production build:
   - `yarn build` will generate a production build of the Express app in directory `/dist-server`.
 - Run tests: